AndersenLab/bzml_manuscript/README.md

 # bzml_manuscript

-# Title TBD
+# Quantifying the fitness effects of resisance alleles with and without anthelmintic selection pressure using Caenorhabditis elegans

-Data, analysis scripts, and results from the article " TBD"
+Data, analysis scripts, and results from the article " Quantifying the fitness effects of resisance alleles with and without anthelmintic selection pressure using Caenorhabditis elegans"

 ## Abstract
-Insert text
+TBD

 ## Code
 ### Required software: